Vision-Based Hover in Place

 Centeye has developed and demonstrated an omnidirectional vision system capable of “hover in place”, or holding a position in an environment for indefinite amounts of time.
 The system as demonstrated uses purely visual information- no IMU or gyro is required.
 The use of visual information allows motion in the world to be directly measured, without drift, thus eliminating factors like drift or offset that affect all IMUs.

 The system works by using an array of vision sensors arranged to view the environment in an omnidirectional fashion.
 The system computes an array of optical flow measurements in different directions all around the helicopter.
 These optical flow measurements are aggregated to measure deviations from the starting position.
-Standard control theory techniques may then be used to keep the helicopter in one position by treating the deviations as an “error signal”.
+Standard control theory techniques may then be used to keep the helicopter in one position by eliminating these deviations.

-Currently the system weighs between 3g and 5g, depending on the configuration.
+The above photo shows a version of the system fabricated in 2009.
+This system weighs between 3g and 5g, depending on the configuration.
 This mass includes eight vision sensors, embedded optics, flexible sensor ring, and processing using a 32-bit microcontroller (an Atmel AT32UC3B).
 The processor is capable of acquiring imagery from the vision sensors, computing omnidirectional optical flow, and generating measured perturbations at over a 100Hz frame rate, which is adequate for many small helicopter platforms.
+We have since then implemented similar capabilities in less than a gram.

 For testing we have mounted this system on a modified eFlite Blade mCX toy RC helicopter platform.
 This helicopter has a rotor span of 18cm and an out-of-box mass of about 28 grams making it ideal for small form-factor demonstrations.
 Other than adding the sensor ring, our modifications included removing the canopy and replacing the integrated wireless controller board with a board of our own design.